khunjon/wanderlist/docs/setup/supabase-configuration.md

 3. **Service Role Key**: Found in Settings > API under "Project API keys" (keep this secret!)

 ## 6. Authentication Setup

+- The authentication flow is now minimal and robust.
+No more complex redirect logic or verbose logging.
+- All authentication UI (login, signup, etc.) uses shadcn/ui Button for a modern, accessible experience.
+- Only warnings and errors are logged for troubleshooting; info/debug logs have been removed.

 1. Go to Authentication > Settings in your Supabase dashboard
 2. Configure your authentication providers: